TheBossMagnus/Runtime_Toolbox/README.md

-# Runtime toolbox
+# Runtime toolbox TEST BRANCH
-- A simple and open source tool for install and update runtime.
-- Work in progress no ETA
+- Only test for future beta and/or stable release
+- Maybe don't work or have bug and issues
+- Not intended for final user